-These amounts are adjusted annually each October 1 based on a cost-of-construction index.
+These amounts are adjusted annually each Oct.
+1 based on a cost-of-construction index.

-Modifications That Are Eligible For Grants
+Modifications That Are Eligible for Grants

 Some of the modifications that are covered under these grants include:

-- wheelchair or other ramps
+- Wheelchair or other ramps

-- making doorways wider
+- Making doorways wider

-- making garage or carport wider to allow wheelchair entry into vehicle
+- Making garage or carport wider to allow wheelchair entry into vehicle

-- making bathrooms accessible
+- Making bathrooms accessible

-- making light switches, fuse boxes, and outlets accessible
+- Making light switches, fuse boxes, and outlets accessible

-- replacing or removing carpet to allow wheelchair use
+- Replacing or removing carpet to allow wheelchair use

-- adding smoke/carbon monoxide detectors that have visual or special audible alarms
+- Adding smoke/carbon monoxide detectors that have visual or special audible alarms

-- adding a zone controlled HVAC system or generator backup
+- Adding a zone controlled HVAC system or generator backup

-- adapting a kitchen
+- Adapting a kitchen

-How To Apply For Benefits
+How to Apply for Benefits

-After you complete and return the form, the VA will send you a letter explaining the terms and conditions under which the funds will be made available.
+After you complete and return the form, VA will send you a letter explaining the terms and conditions under which the funds will be made available.

 Stay on Top of Your Veteran Benefits